-- Assist you with hiring nonprofit professionals.
+- Assistance with hiring nonprofit professionals.

-- Map out strategic fundraising plans.
+- Mapping out strategic fundraising plans.

-- Provide new ideas to maximize your fundraising.
+- New ideas to maximize your fundraising.

-- Research your donors’ giving behaviors.
+- Research on your donors’ giving behaviors.

 The consultant can give you suggestions and more knowledge, but all the decisions on what to implement fall on you and your nonprofit.